rr-on-gh/step-functions-workflows-collection/step-functions-load-testing/README.md

 This project creates a serverless load generator Step Function and uses distributed map to load test a workload.
 This pattern generates load for a Lambda function, however this can be extended to load test other workloads like HTTP endpoints, APIs or other services that Step Functions support.

 It creates two AWS Step Functions.
-The first, `LoadGeneratorStateMachine`, orchestrates the ramp up of the load, checking the concurrency and holding the load for a specified period of time.
+The first, `LoadGeneratorStateMachine`, is responsible for orchestrating the ramp up of the load, checking the concurrency and holding the load for a specified period of time.
 The second step function, `RunLoadStateMachine`, is responsible for generating the load by using a distributed map and invoking the workload that needs to be load tested.

 The step function `LoadGeneratorStateMachine` is the entry point and takes in 3 parameters: